How do consultants help?

 In-service trainings are subject-specific trainings that provide both theoretical knowledge and hands-on training in areas such as hematology, clinical chemistry, CD4 testing, or phlebotomy.

 Pre-service activities are part of a comprehensive pre-service program, which aims to improve and revise existing course curriculum and provide training for medical laboratory faculty.

 Accreditation programs aim to improve laboratory management, processes, and quality systems to meet the standards of international accrediting bodies.

-Why should I get involved in Global Outreach with ASCP?
+Why should I get involved with ASCP's Center for Global Health?

-Becoming involved with Global Outreach is a rewarding adventure you will never forget.
+Becoming involved with ASCP's Center for Global Health is a rewarding adventure you will never forget.
 In addition to providing meaningful service to people in need, you will receive unique training and experiences that nurture your professional and personal growth.

 What costs are covered by ASCP?

 Airfare, meals, lodging, transportation, immunizations, travel insurance, and visa fees are covered by ASCP.

 Can I choose to work in a specific country?

 No. Consultant assignments are determined based on individual skill sets and in-country requests for specific trainings.
 However, applicants’ prior experience in specific regions is taken into consideration when determining consultant assignments.